Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

 CONTACT ANYCUBIC SUPPORT!
-This should be your first point of contact for faulty machines, some of the fixes here may void you warrarnty, proceed at your own risk!
+This should be your first point of contact for faulty machines, some of the fixes here may void you warranty, proceed at your own risk!

 ---